 The goal of this document is to help community users understand how we prefer to approach personally identifying and protected information on community.rstudio.com.

-Controlling how personally identifiable information (PII) are displayed online is important.
-PII refers to emails, phone numbers, full names, IPs, and other information that offers a direct connection between a user and who they are in real life.
-This information may also include private and protected data used a reproducible example, for example, protected health information (PHI).
+Controlling how personally identifiable information (PII) is displayed online is important.
+PII refers to emails, phone numbers, full names, IP addresses, and other information that offers a direct connection between a user and who they are in real life.
+This information may also include private and protected data used in a reproducible example, for example, protected health information (PHI).

-For example, including email address, IP address, phone number, mailing address in a topic or reply.
+Example: including your email address, IP address, phone number, or mailing address in a topic or reply

 - PII should not appear in topics or reply posts.

 - PII should only appear in user profiles.
-If a user would like to refer to their personal information, we ask they do so with a reference to the information in their profile or via a private message.
+If a user would like to refer to their personal information, we ask they refer others to the information in their profile or send the information via a private message.

-- Please flag all cases where PII appears in a reply.
-If necessary, moderators may manually delete the offending information and let the user know.
+- Please flag all cases where PII appears in a topic or reply.
+If necessary, moderators may manually delete the problematic information and let the user know.